UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 If you do something called search engine optimisation (SEO) for your blog content, then people will find your blog (and from there, your website) when they search for ‘Aloe Vera’ or ‘Skin treatment’ on Google.
 We’ll touch upon SEO further in this blog.

 There is so much information out there on the internet that readers would prefer to get the gist about a topic in a few sentences or paragraphs.
 As more users access online content on their phones, visual communications — especially video — have become more popular.
+This is why our second online marketing tip is to share videos.

 People prefer to watch a short video about your product or listen to a customer testimonial on their phones.

 You can create these videos without investing in expensive cameras and studio equipment.
 Shoot videos on your phone or DSLR camera.
 Then use one of the free video editing apps on your desktop or phone to add background music, titles and effects.
-Then upload the video to your YouTube channel and put the shared/embed link to that video on your website.
+Finally, upload the video to your YouTube channel and put the shared/embed link to that video on your website.

 There is a learning curve here for all this, so get a knowledgeable friend to help.